Media outlets ask court to unseal more records tied to FBI search of Trump's homes | Law-Order

 News media outlets on Wednesday filed a new bid to unseal even more court records tied to the FBI's unprecedented search of former President Donald Trump's Florida estate, asking a federal judge to make public more details about the records that were seized.
 The news media request came just hours after the Justice Department late on Tuesday evening filed a 54-page document outlining publicly for the first time evidence it obtained that Trump may have tried to obstruct its investigation by deliberately trying to conceal documents.

-News media outlets on Wednesday filed a new bid to unseal even more court records tied to the FBI's unprecedented search of former President Donald Trump's Florida estate, asking a federal judge to make public more details about the records that were seized.
+Prosecutors said agents found some classified documents in desk drawers in Trump's Mar-a-Lago office.
+They also wrote that the FBI found Trump's passports in one of the drawers alongside classified documents and said they considered the passports' location to be "relevant evidence."
+In a response to the department's filing, Trump spokesman Taylor Budowich said on Twitter: "It took less than two pages of a 40-page response for the Biden regime to concede this unprecedented and unnecessary raid had NOTHING to do with any crimes, but rather a dispute over Presidential Records."

-The news media request came just hours after the Justice Department late on Tuesday evening filed a 54-page document outlining publicly for the first time evidence it obtained that Trump may have tried to obstruct its investigation by deliberately trying to conceal documents.
+However, the Justice Department's search warrant was approved based on concerns that there were violations of three other statutes, including a provision of the Espionage Act and obstruction.
+The Presidential Records Act was not cited in the warrant.
 In the media request, the news outlets asked U.S. District Judge Aileen Cannon to make public two other records that the Justice Department also separately filed under seal earlier on Tuesday.

 "The judicial records identified herein are central to the public’s further understanding of what occurred at Mar-a-Lago on August 8, 2022, and this unusual civil proceeding, and will also shine greater light on actions of government in executing the search," the outlets wrote in their motion.
 The news media organizations included ABC, the Associated Press, Bloomberg, CNN, CBS, Wall Street Journal publisher Dow Jones & Co, NBC, the New York Times and the Washington Post.